-The Naseby community and Ernslaw One enjoy a positive relationship.
+The Naseby community and Ernslaw One have been working on a positive relationship.
 The company provides access and maintenance for the forest's walking/cycling tracks and donated land for the Maniototo Curling International.
 Recently Ernslaw One produced a brochure containing information about the company, conditions of entry for different forest users and a map of the tracks and sites.